Derivation of the compressible Euler equations from the dynamics of interacting Bose gas in the hard-core limit regime: Semiclassical Limit of the Modified Gross--Pitaevskii Equation

-In this case, for all $\ka\in [0,1]$ and $\la(N)\in \lr{1,(\ln N)^\upalpha}$, the limiting equation is the trivial eikonal system~\eqref{eq:trivial_eikonal}.
-This is much expected; since for $\beta>1$, heuristically, the particle scattering effects become negligible at this scale.
+\end{enumerate} \begin{remark}In the $\beta>1$ regime, for all $\ka\in [0,1]$ and $\la(N)\in \lr{1,(\ln N)^\upalpha}$, the limiting equation is the trivial eikonal system~\eqref{eq:trivial_eikonal}.
+This is much expected; since for $\beta>1$, heuristically, the particle scattering effects become negligible at this scale. \end{remark}

 The plan for the remainder of the section is to prove the convergence of the mass, momentum, and energy densities associated with solution $\phi^\varepsilon_{N, t}$ to Equation~\eqref{equ:N-hartree equation} in the semiclassical limit as $\varepsilon\rightarrow 0$.
 In Section~\ref{section:Modulated Energy Method}, we deal with the supercritical case $\ka=1$ (and $\beta=1$) by the method of modulated energy, and, in~Section \ref{section:WKB Analysis Method}, we handle the critical and subcritical cases $\ka=\frac{1}{2}, 0$ by the method of WKB analysis.